Learning Heterogeneous Agent Cooperation via Multiagent League Training: Conclusions

 \section{Conclusions}

-In this work, we propose a Heterogeneous League Training (HLT) algorithm, a general-purpose MARL algorithm for heterogeneous multiagent challenges.
-HLT introduces a light-weight league containing diverse agent policies gathered at different stages during training, promoting the robustness of agent policies by training agents with heterogeneous teammates with different cooperation skills.
+This work presents a Heterogeneous League Training algorithm for addressing general heterogeneous multiagent challenges.
+HLT introduces a lightweight league component that is composed of diverse agent policies accumulated at various training stages, thereby promoting the robustness of agent policies by training agents with heterogeneous teammates exhibiting different cooperation skills.

-Our results in cooperative heterogeneous tasks show that HLT improves the final performance compared with other existing methods.
-And the policy compatibility experiments show that policies trained by HTL can work together with immature past policies and promote their win rate.
-Moreover, HLT can statistically evaluate the difficulty of learning different roles in a heterogeneous team, making it easier to identify the weakness of the heterogeneous cooperative system.
+We demonstrate that the HLT algorithm performs better compared to other methods in cooperative heterogeneous tasks.
+Additional policy compatibility experiments show that policies trained by HTL are capable of cooperating with immature past policies and promoting their win rate.
+Moreover, HLT can statistically assess the degree of learning difficulty for different roles in a heterogeneous team, thereby revealing the vulnerabilities of the cooperative system more effectively.